 It will keep them learning right up until that last day before Christmas break.

 There is always so much math to learn, that taking a “time-out” is just not possible.
-Cash in on their excitement by giving them challenges that will be fun and engage them.
+Use their excitement by giving them challenges that will be fun and keep them engaged and learning.
+You CAN actually teach before Christmas Break.

 And as always . . .